 \subsection{Self-attention}

-The introduction of attention mechanisms in machine learning has a potential to revolutionise machine learning, and it has been found particularly useful in Natural Language Processing.
+The introduction of attention mechanisms in machine learning has the potential to revolutionise machine learning, and it has been found particularly useful in NLP.
 Depending on the task at hand, various attention mechanisms can be employed.
 Among them, self-attention is one of the highly used attention mechanisms for image analysis.
-For a review of various attention mechanisms, please refer to \citet{Yang_2020, NIU202148}.
-During the application of self-attention, each point in the feature map generated by the convolution layer is considered a random variable, and the paring covariances are determined.
-So that the value of each prediction can be improved or minimised based on its similarity to other points in the feature map.
-Thus, in other words, the central idea of self-attention is to assign relative importance to the features of the input based on the input itself.
+For a review of various attention mechanisms, we refer to \citet{Yang_2020, NIU202148}.
+During the application of self-attention, each point in the feature map generated by the convolution layer is considered a random variable, and the paring covariances are determined, so that the value of each prediction can be improved or minimised based on its similarity to other points in the feature map.
+In other words, the central idea of self-attention is to assign relative importance to the features of the input based on the input itself.

 In general, the attention function can be defined mathematically as